A local teacher friend and colleague recently hosted a fun and unique recital using Catherine Rollin’s Museum Masterpieces series.

-At the workshop Catherine told about her parents taking her, as a child, to many museums, to see original paintings.
+At the workshop, Catherine talked about her parents taking her, as a child, to many museums to see original paintings.
 So that had an impact on her.
-And the pieces are wonderful, as you might imagine, and they are not all in the key of C or G!
-Very expressive.
+And the pieces are wonderful, as you might imagine, and they are not all in the key of C or G and are very expressive.

 - Even though there’s a focus book, the series has several levels which allow all students to participate.

-- Students were encouraged to choose their piece, giving ownership.
+- Students were encouraged to choose their pieces, giving them ownership.

 - Having all students perform from the same series and assigning roles beyond performing inspires a sense of teamwork – belonging to something bigger than themselves.

-- A professional in the artistic field is featured; there is application beyond just the music.
+- A professional in the artistic field is featured; there is an application beyond just the music.